huzaifsk/springboot-backend/README.md

 # springboot-backend
-springboot crud application using MySQL and Angular
+spring boot crud application using MySQL and Angular